By Alexander Kucharski

-Since I'm a writer and designer, myself, I was pleased when the family asked me to create this website explaining the subject matter of The New Crusades and also to say something about Waldemar Guenter, author, poet and photographer.
+Since I'm a writer and designer, I was pleased when the family asked me to create this website in order to explain the subject matter of Wally's novel The New Crusades.

 R.I.P.
 Author: Waldemar Guenter - now deceased